MohamedFarouk94/Natural-Language-Database-Queries/README.md

 # Natural-Language Database Query System

-A minimal terminal-based interface that lets you type natural-language database queries and get the desired data using an integrated system involving an optimized language model.
+A minimal terminal-based interface that lets you type natural-language database queries and get the desired data using an integrated system involving a local optimized language model.

 This repo is the clean inference version of the full project, which was designed, fine-tuned, and optimized on Kaggle:
 🔗 [AI-Powered PostgreSQL – Kaggle Notebook](https://www.kaggle.com/code/mohamedfarouk94/ai-powered-postgresql?scriptVersionId=237714324)